BastiaanOlij/godot-xr-tools2/README.md

 # Godot XR Tools v2 (XRT2)

-> **WARNING:** This repo is still a Work in Progress, this toolkit is still missing many features from Godot XR Tools v1 and is short on documentation.
+> **WARNING:** This repo is still a Work in Progress, this toolkit is still missing many features from [Godot XR Tools v1](https://github.com/godotvr/godot-xr-tools) and is short on documentation.
+> If you've found yourself here early, be aware that things may and will drastically change as we deside the way forward.
+> You may find yourself having to make large changes to anything you build using the toolkit.
+> This is by no stretch of the imagination production ready.
+> If you're looking for a toolkit with which to release a game, you should use [Godot XR Tools v1](https://github.com/godotvr/godot-xr-tools).
+>
 > Check the demo branch for a demo showcasing current features.
 >
 > While under early development this repository is hosted on my personal GitHub space.